manpeihong/Toolbox-v3/README.md

 Added pure dark theme.
 It can be activated by setting colortheme parameter to 2.
 It may cause some visual problems in modules with Matplotlib build-in toolbar.

+v.
+3.1:

+Minor bug fixes and under-the-hood improvements.
+Improved program loading speed.

+New splash screen with loading progress.

+Now module loading error messages are shown in the log frame once the mainwindow is opened.

+Improved System Tray Icon functionality in Windows.
+Double click the icon to show/hide the main window.
+Right click to exit the program.

+Now all images are stored in "Images" folder.